 4. Swaddled baby options: Sozo makes a blanket/hat duo that turns your infant into a ladybug, bumble bee, sock monkey, or cow.
 (Buy them here)

-6. Football.
-Start with a brown snapsuit and use white masking tape to add stitching.
+6. Sports Ball.
+Start with a plain snapsuit and use sticky-back felt to add stitching or lines as needed for a basketball or football.
 Or, use a white bodysuit and red sharpie, or felt if you’re fancy, to add baseball stitching.
-(Photo from this etsy shop.)
+(Plain orange onesie from our affiliate Primary.com.)

 7. Sushi.
 I don’t really get why a sushi costume seems to be so popular these days (based on my online research) but for a baby who will be laying down, this execution is really cute.

 8. R2D2.
 The droid you’re looking for is right here.
 R2D2 is darn cute for a baby or even a new walker who holds his arms out like a robot.
 Found in this etsy shop.